 To see the true value of cooking with a microwave and a steam oven, you should understand how each appliance works, what kind of food you can prepare in them, and the overall cost.

 A microwave is the original versatile, all-in-one kitchen helper.
-If you are considering purchasing or replacing a microwave, there are a wide variety to choose from.
+If you are considering purchasing or replacing a microwave, there is a wide variety to choose from.
 You have the option of a countertop, over-the-counter, over-the-range, or microwave drawer.
-All models perform the same basic functions, but differ in details such as convenience, accessibility, appearance, functionality, and additional safety features.
+All models perform the same basic functions but differ in details such as convenience, accessibility, appearance, functionality, and additional safety features.

 How Does a Microwave Work?